-As the child grows, it will be necessary to update the biometrics whenever the child sees a doctor.
+As the child grows, it will be necessary to update the biometrics whenever the child sees a doctor, which must be at least twice a year.
 When the child is old enough, the CDA funds can go directly to a day care/preschool facility to allow the parent or guardian to work.
 Alternatively, the state may choose to pass part or all of the CDA payment to any parent who home schools a child or sends the child to a private school and who demonstrates that all of the health, nutrition, and education requirements are met.

 States may also implement ways for part or all of the CDA payment to be saved for future use.
 E.g., the state might opt to give only part of the cash value of the CDA payment to the parents of a child who is homeschooled or attends private school, and to allow the education portion of the CDA payments to accumulate as a college fund instead.